Make an appointment by visiting our Consulting Room.

 The receptionist will ask you a few questions in order to help with your enquiry as efficiently as possible.

-Our receptionists will ask you who your usual doctor is.
 For continuity of care we encourage you to book with your usual doctor.
 Some of our doctors work part-time and their appointments are taken up more quickly, resulting in longer waiting times.

 You have the option to book to see a different doctor if you wish.